 This is one in a series of posts on the Sony alpha 7 R Mark IV (aka a7RIV).
 You should be able to find all the posts about that camera in the Category List on the right sidebar, below the Articles widget.
 There’s a drop-down menu there that you can use to get to all the posts in this series; just look for “A7RIV”.

 In a previous post, I showed image of my bookcase made with the Sony a7RIII and a7RIV cameras an the Zeiss Batis 135 mm f/2.8 lens.
 Those images used the Adobe beta profile for the a7RIV, since the release version wasn’t ready yet.
 These images use the Adobe Color Profile for both cameras.
-The images were made at the same exposure settings, all about 5 stops underexposed, made with uncompressed raw in single shot drive mode.
+The images were all about 5 stops underexposed, made with uncompressed raw in single shot drive mode.

 - ISO 100, f/5.6, 1/25 second